 George Alfred Chandler, born July 5, 1939 in Melfa, Virginia, was the first son of the late George and Maggie Nock Chandler.
 In 1949, the family moved to Savageville, Virginia where he was raised with his god-brother/cousin, Milton Chandler Turlington, brother, Earnest and sister, Marguerite.
 It was in Savageville, at an early age, George accepted the Lord Jesus Christ as his savior at Gaskins Chapel A.M.E Church.

-To send flowers in memory of George A. Chandler, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of George A. Chandler, please visit our Heartfelt Sympathies Store.

 George received his education in the Accomack County Public Schools; upon graduating from Mary N. Smith High School, he attended Maryland State College.
 George was joined in holy matrimony to the late Margaret Major Chandler, daughter of the late Sterling Satchell, Sr. and Geraldine Major-Satchell.